Xav-uoafel/Xav-uoafel/README.md

-##Hello World! 👋
+# Hello World! 👋

-I'm [Your Name], an aspiring developer currently immersed in the transformative bootcamp experience at Le Wagon.
+I'm Xavier, an aspiring developer currently immersed in the transformative bootcamp experience at [Le Wagon](https://www.lewagon.com/fr).
 I'm on a thrilling journey of discovery, exploring the vast realms of web development and honing my skills in various programming languages.

-🚀 Here's a glimpse into my coding odyssey:
+## 🚀 Here's a glimpse into my coding odyssey:

 💎 Ruby & Ruby on Rails: Crafting elegant solutions and building robust web applications with the power of Ruby and the Rails framework.